-- OP&F IT governance processes - OP&F IT strategy and delivery framework - OP&F IT disaster recovery and business continuity policies and procedures - OP&F IT planning documents (strategic, operational, network, data security, etc.) - OP&F applications systems portfolio - OP&F technology platforms and service catalog - OP&F IT service management standards - Description of OP&F program management functions
+- HPRS IT governance processes - HPRS IT strategy and delivery framework - HPRS IT disaster recovery and business continuity policies and procedures - HPRS IT planning documents (strategic, operational, network, information security, etc.) - HPRS applications systems portfolio - HPRS technology platforms and service catalog - HPRS IT service management standards - Description of HPRS program management functions - HPRS IT service level standards and reports

-- OP&F IT service level standards and reports - OP&F cost of ownership of IT services and IT budget allocation - OP&F IT operations and systems risk assessments - Documentation for OP&F IT projects - OP&F disaster recovery and business continuity plans - IT and security incident policies, procedures, and outage reports - Interviews with the Director of Information Technology (and staff, as required), the Executive Director, Director of Member Operations - FAS project team experience and the FAS IT knowledgebase
+- HPRS cost of ownership of IT services and IT budget allocation - HPRS IT operations and systems risk assessments - Documentation for HPRS IT projects - HPRS IT disaster recovery and business continuity plans - IT and security incident response policies, procedures, and outage reports - Interviews with the HPRS executives and the IT consultant contracted to operate HPRS IT systems - FAS project team experience and the FAS IT knowledgebase

-The FAS team will assess OP&F's overall IT governance structure, policies and procedures and project management policies, procedures and capabilities.
+The FAS team will assess HPRS's overall IT governance structure, policies and procedures and project management policies, procedures and capabilities.
 We will also evaluate the overall systems and data infrastructure.
 We will review and assess key IT risks and evaluate mitigation controls currently in place.